 Since I invested in my own personal brand development, these positive things have happened:

 - I delivered a talk on personal branding at The Cambridge Social Media Day and will speak at 3 events in the first half of this year.
-The next one is the Digital Women event in London on 11th March 2019 – I can’t wait!
+The next one is Lee Jackson’s Agency Transformation Live on 25th and 26th April 2019 – I can’t wait!

 - My website traffic increased by over 200% over a twelve month period